 - Spoon and fill each muffin pan with some batter, until about ¾ full for each pan.

-- Use a small spoon to even out the top of the muffin batter.
+- Use a small spoon to level the top of the muffin batter.

 - Bake the muffins for 25 minutes or until golden brown and tooth pick comes out clean.